niazlv/subscribe-middleware-go/README.md

-# subscrbe-middleware-go
+# subscribe-middleware-go

-subscrbe-middleware-go is a project that implements a proxying (and more) "subscription" method for xray, v2ray systems, and panels based on them (x-ui, 3x-ui).
+subscribe-middleware-go is a project that implements a proxying (and more) "subscription" method for xray, v2ray systems, and panels based on them (x-ui, 3x-ui).
 This is a personal project created to fulfill specific needs.

 ## Features